a11ywatch/kayle/README.md

 # a11y-js

-High performance universal web accessibility evaluation using [`CDP`](https://chromedevtools.github.io/devtools-protocol/) or [`JSDOM`](https://github.com/jsdom/jsdom).
+High performance universal web accessibility evaluations using [`CDP`](https://chromedevtools.github.io/devtools-protocol/) or [`JSDOM`](https://github.com/jsdom/jsdom).

-This package is the fastest most efficient web accessibility auditer available OSS with runners pre-compiled for usage.
+This package is the fastest and most efficient web accessibility auditer available OSS with universal localized runners pre-compiled for usage.

 Getting Started: